-We received 64,017 subpoenas from law enforcement in the United States in the second half of 2018.
+We received 64,136 subpoenas from law enforcement in the United States in the second half of 2019.
 We are required by law to provide the information requested in a valid subpoena.
 The subpoenas we receive are generally used by law enforcement to obtain subscriber information or the type of information that appears on a customer's phone bill.
 We continue to see that approximately half of the subpoenas we receive seek only subscriber information: that is, those subpoenas typically require us to provide the name and address of a customer assigned a given phone number or IP address.
 Other subpoenas also ask for certain transactional information, such as phone numbers that a customer called.
 The types of information we can provide in response to a subpoena are limited by law.
 We do not release contents of communications (such as text messages or emails) or cell site location information in response to subpoenas.

-In the second half of 2018, the 64,017 subpoenas we received sought information regarding 108,573 information points, such as a telephone number, used to identify a customer.
+In the second half of 2019, the 64,136 subpoenas we received sought information regarding 125,470 information points, such as a telephone number, used to identify a customer.
 These customer identifiers are also referred to as "selectors."
-On average, each subpoena sought information about 1.7 selectors.
+On average, each subpoena sought information about 2.0 selectors.
 The number of selectors is usually greater than the number of customer accounts: if a customer had multiple telephone numbers, for instance, it's possible that a subpoena seeking information about multiple selectors was actually seeking information about just one customer.
-We have also determined that during the second half of 2018, just like during the prior periods, approximately 75 percent of the subpoenas we received sought information on only one selector (and thus only one customer), and over 90 percent sought information regarding three or fewer selectors (and thus three or fewer customers).
+We have also determined that during the second half of 2019, approximately 70 percent of the subpoenas we received sought information on only one selector (and thus only one customer), and about 90 percent sought information regarding three or fewer selectors (and thus three or fewer customers).